Wicked Spoon Buffet 2023: Menu, Hours, Prices

 Source: @pattykayee

-Since the dessert options are the same for both breakfast and lunch; you can also try the pastries from veggie samosa with curry flavor that is sweet and sour to the guava cake, pistachio cake, Carrot bundt cakes, cheesecake, the sorbet cake.
+Try the pastries from veggie samosa with curry flavor that is sweet and sour to the guava cake, pistachio cake, Carrot bundt cakes, cheesecake, the sorbet cake.

 A popular must-try is the espresso flavored Tiramisu with printed coffee bean & cocoa powder; it is special and one-of-a-kind.
 Top it all with sweet treats such as crème brulée or the warm bourbon white chocolate bread pudding.